Wishes Messages Sayings

 Over time you can develop this as a skill you can “pull out” and use when you need it.
 Hopefully, as you set boundaries and accept responsibility for yourself, you will need this skill less and less.
 Others around you may start to view you differently and eventually they may become more assertive themselves.

-Assertive Message Examples
+Examples

 These are examples of phrases that are commonly used as assertive messages.
 Build these statements and questions into your normal vocabulary to quickly and efficiently show assertiveness toward others.
 Many of these are to help you problem solve, while others are to set limits with other.
 Remember that you have the right to say no to anyone about anything, but everyone else has the right to say no to you for anything also.
 If you can understand those boundaries, then these assertive messages become even more natural.

-Limit Setting Assertive Messages
+Limit Setting

-“Thank you for your advice, I’ll take that into consideration.”
+“Thank you for your advice.
+I’ll take that into consideration.”
 “I have not decided yet, but I can let you know when I do.”
 “I have the right to change my mind.”
 “I love you too much to fight with you in this way.”

 Asserting a Concern